greenplum-db/gpdb-archive/src/backend/cdb/motion/README.ic-proxy.md

-After the installation we also need to setup the ic-proxy network, it is done by setting the GUC `gp_interconnect_proxy_addresses`, for example if a cluster has one master, one standby master, one primary segment and one mirror segment, we could set it like below:
+After the installation we also need to setup the ic-proxy network, it is done by setting the GUC `gp_interconnect_proxy_addresses`, for example if a cluster has one coordinator, one standby coordinator, one primary segment and one mirror segment, we could set it like below:

     gpconfig --skipvalidation -c gp_interconnect_proxy_addresses -v "'1:-1:localhost:2000,2:0:localhost:2002,3:0:localhost:2003,4:-1:localhost:2001'"

-It contains information for all the master, standby, primary and mirror segments, the syntax is as below:
+It contains information for all the coordinator, standby, primary and mirror segments, the syntax is as below:

     dbid:segid:hostname:port[,dbid:segid:ip:port]